enum314/nemesis/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This template is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contributing
+## 👥 Customizing This Template

-1. Fork the repository
+1. Replace this README with information specific to your project
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Update package.json with your project details
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Customize the Docker setup if needed
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Update environment variables in .env.example
-5. Open a Pull Request
+5. Add your application code to the src directory